Sodas, fruit juices, and sweetened beverages have very similar amounts of sugar and are typically considered to be “empty calories.”

 Notes for chart:

 Children above 2 should drink 1% or fat-free milk.
-Note: Many supermarkets now carry a calcium fortified fat-free milk usually called Skim Deluxe.
+Note: Many supermarkets now carry calcium-fortified fat-free milk usually called Skim Deluxe.
 It contains 500 milligrams of calcium vs. 300 milligrams in an 8 oz. serving.

-*More of these products are available today: diet soft drinks, sport drinks (Propel), ice tea, fruit drinks and others.
-The main no calorie sweeteners used today (solo or in combination) are, acesulfame-potassium, aspartame and sucralose.
+*More of these products are available today: diet soft drinks, sports drinks (Propel), ice tea, fruit drinks, and others.
+The main no-calorie sweeteners used today (solo or in combination) are, acesulfame-potassium, aspartame, and sucralose.
 These sweeteners are FDA approved and are safe for people of all ages, including children.